Distributors, Manufacturers, and Cultivators for Cannabis Businesses

 Examples of records you must keep include:

-For more detailed information on record keeping, please see our Keeping Records webpage, publication 76, Audits, and Regulations 1698 and 4901 Records.
+For more detailed information on record keeping, please see our publication 116 Sales and Use Tax Records, publication 76, Audits, and Regulations 1698 and 4901 Records.

 Please note, the Medicinal and Adult-Use Cannabis Regulation and Safety Act requires a licensee to keep accurate records of commercial cannabis activity for a minimum of seven years.
 For example, every sale or transport of cannabis or cannabis products from one licensee to another must be recorded on a sales invoice or receipt.
 Sales invoices and receipts may be maintained electronically and must be available for review.
 Each sales invoice or receipt must include: